MahmouodMagdi/Design-and-Verification-of-a-PCIe-Packet-Detector/README.md

 # Design-and-Verification-of-a-PCIe-Packet-Detector
-Digital Design of a PICe packet detector FSM that detects whether the packet is a good or pad.
+Digital Design of a PICe packet detector FSM that detects the type of a 20-byte packet.